 Throughout his career as a teacher, principal, teacher educator and education policy advisor, Derek has followed his passion for creating future focused education systems, and innovative teaching and learning approaches that place the learner at the centre.

-In 2003 Derek co-founded CORE Education, a not-for-profit education research and development organization based in Christchurch, New Zealand.
+In 2003 Derek co-founded CORE Education, a not-for-profit education research and development organisation based in Christchurch, New Zealand.
 This organisation has grown to over 200 staff across New Zealand, providing strategic advice and professional development in early years settings, schools and tertiary organisations.
+He continues to work part time as a principal consultant for CORE, providing special project advice and support.

 His special interest in distance education began when he was teaching in rural parts of New Zealand and undertook distance studies through Massey University.
 He later embarked on a Masters degree in distance education through Deakin University while lecturing in Educational Technology at the Christchurch College of Education.
 While working there, Derek established NZ’s first distance pre-service teacher education programme.
 In recognition of this work he was awarded the Ian Stewart Memorial Award for innovation and leadership in distance education.